Cedarhurst, New York: Train

 The Cedarhurst station provides Long Island Rail Road service on the Far Rockaway Branch to New York Penn Station and Grand Central Terminal in Midtown Manhattan, and to Atlantic Terminal in Brooklyn.

 Bus

 Cedarhurst is directly served by buses operated by Nassau Inter-County Express (NICE) and the Metropolitan Transportation Authority.
-NICE regularly services the neighborhood with the n31 and n32 buses.
+NICE regularly services the neighborhood with the n31, n31x, and n32 buses.
 The MTA offers limited service with the Q111 bus, running only one trip a day in each direction.

 Emergency services

 The Nassau County Police Department provides police services in Cedarhurst and most of Nassau County.
 Cedarhurst is part of the force's Fourth Precinct.

 Cedarhurst is served by the Lawrence-Cedarhurst Fire Department.
 The LCFD consists of close to 80 volunteer firefighters and provides fire protection to the villages of Lawrence and Cedarhurst, as well as the North Lawrence Fire District and East Lawrence Fire District.
 The LCFD also responds to alarms such as car accidents and aided cases on the Atlantic Beach Bridge.
 The Chief of the Lawrence-Cedarhurst Fire Department is James McHugh.

+They are also served by the volunteer EMS Hatzalah of the Rockaways and Nassau.